 Suggested time: 2:30 pm

-Heart not racing enough yet?!
+Is your heart racing yet?!
 Stop in for an afternoon coffee and a short break at the beautiful Rosie’s Cafe.
 Order a Cold Brew and one of their delicious, homemade vegan desserts.
 Plus, if you’re up for a chat, take some time to get to know the delightful owners, Thuy and Ha Mi.
 The story of Rosie’s and the journey of these two friends to bring their dreams to life is truly enchanting.

 Address: 8/6 Nguyễn Thị Minh Khai, Tp.
 Hội An